TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

     Repeat above three steps for all the instances launched.

-15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to 1) setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access these instances and 2) provide EC2 instance information in SnappyData's conf files.
+15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to 1) setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances and 2) provide EC2 instance information in SnappyData's conf files.
 You can skip these requirements for launching SnappyData cluster on a single EC2 instance.

     At a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

     Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
-The locator and the lead process run on the same EC2 instance.
+Here the locator and lead processes are configured to run on the same EC2 instance.

         cat /opt/snappydata/conf/locators
         172.16.32.180